 We have a patronage program that allows us to distribute a portion of our net earnings to our members.
 This program provides for the allocation of net earnings in the manner described in our Bylaws.
-When determining the amount and method of patronage to be distributed, the Board considers the setting aside of funds to increase retained earnings in order to (1) meet capital adequacy standards established by Farm Credit regulations, (2) meet our internal capital adequacy standards to support competitive pricing at targeted earnings levels, and

-(3) maintain reasonable reserves.
+When determining the amount and method of patronage to be distributed, the Board considers the setting aside of funds to increase retained earnings in order to (1) meet capital adequacy standards established by Farm Credit regulations, (2) meet our internal capital adequacy standards to support competitive pricing at targeted earnings levels, and (3) maintain reasonable reserves.
 Patronage distributions are based on business done with us during the year.
-We paid cash patronage of \$10.4 million in 2019, \$10.3 million in 2018, and \$9.3 million in 2017.
-During 2019, we declared patronage distributions of \$12.5 million to be paid in April 2020.
+We paid cash patronage of \$15.8 million in 2020, \$10.4 million in 2019, and \$10.3 million in 2018.
+During 2020, we declared patronage distributions of \$12.7 million.
+In September 2020, the Association announced changes to its 2020 annual cash patronage distribution due to the COVID-19 pandemic.
+The Association distributed a partial advance of the 2020 patronage dividend in September 2020 totaling \$3.3 million in order to provide members earlier access to these funds.
+The Association will distribute the remaining balance of \$9.4 million in March 2021.